pettersand/Salloc/README.md

 Salloc empowers you to manage your finances with precision, make deliberate choices about your spending, and achieve your financial aspirations one step at a time.

+## Design Process of Salloc

+1. **Initial Inspiration:** I had an old Excel spreadsheet with some of the functionalities of Salloc and found it really helped me with managing my savings.
+Though it had many limitations.
+So upon starting my programming journey I decided this would be my first full project.

+2. **One Page To Rule Them All:** I wanted a dashboard-type application where the user could manage their savings and customize it to their own needs.
+I wanted this integrated on a single page for an improved user experience.
+Initially the account and home pages were separate and it lead to a confusing user experience.

+3. **Dashboard:** Initially I wanted graphs integrated through Dash/Plotly right there on the main page.
+However it soon became clear that the functionality of the site was more important.
+A future implementation will give the user a reactive graph dashboard so they can better visualize their savings journey and habits.

+4. **Bit Off Too Much?:** Being a man of ideas I had high aspirations for what functionalities I wanted on this site.
+I knew early that a SQL based database was needed, or well, I wanted one for the experience of working with SQL.
+I also at some point decided I wanted simple cookies.
+This caused a couple headaches at the time but was a valuable experience.
+The best, as well as worst, implementation was probably the editable overview table.
+It required several days of troubleshooting to fix, and I'm sure there is a better way to do it, but from a user experience point of view it is probably my favorite function on the app.

+5. **Hosting:** The last headache I had to meet was finding suitable hosting for my site and portfolio through a personal domain.
+Since it's a flask app I needed to host it on a VPS, and configure it all with linux.
+Making sure the routes path was working as intended proved to be another big headache.
+However I got there in the end.

+## Files of Salloc

+1. **Python:** The backend code was written in python using Flask and a helper.py file for self written functions.
+App.py runs all the SQL queries and backend functions as well as routing and user feedback in the form of error messages or flash messages.

+2. **Static:** I have static files, specifically images, css, and javascript files.
+Nothing special about these but I wanted stand-alone files to reference in my HTML.
+My CSS file has the styling for the entire web app.
+While my javascript file is mostly used for modal handling, some AJAX json forms, and sorting functionality of my tables.

+3. **Templates:** The main files are my landing, layout, and index.html.
+Landing takes care of the login/register screen using images created through midjourney AI.
+Layout lays the foundation for the HTML visuals and is extended using jinja.
+Index is where the main program resides.
+All functionality starts here.

 ## Troubleshooting & Feedback